nguyensngoc108/SpaceAircraft/README.md

       _As the Earth becomes hotter, drought and disease ravage the population, Scientists look for a new planet - one that can support human life.
        In 2099, they found it.
-You and your teammates are sent by the government to explore this planet, which is protected by 3 guardians.
+You and your teammates are sent by the government to explore this planet, which is protected by 3 guardians 🛸.
 The appearance of humans made them worried about the safety of the planet, so they created meteor storms to attack you.
 Your teammates have sacrificed and you are the Earth's only hope right now.
 Don't let them down._